sahil-1208/Woro-Media-Assignment/README.md

     ```

 2. **Configure the application:**
-   - Update the `application.properties` file with your database configuration and JWT secret key.
+   - Update the `application.yml` file with your database configuration and JWT secret key.

 3. **Build and run the application:**
-    ```bash
-    ./mvnw clean install
-    ./mvnw spring-boot:run
-    ```

 ## API Documentation
 API documentation is available via Swagger UI.
 Once the application is running, you can access it at:
 ```